Hosting and bandwidth provided by MacAce.net.

 Simply shut down the notebook, disconnect cables, and let it cool; flip it over and remove the battery, discharge static electricity by touching a metal surface (or better yet, use a grounding wrist strap), unscrew the now visible "L bracket", grasp the internal hard drive by the white tab and gently slide it out, slide in the new hard drive, and finally reconnect the L bracket and re-install the battery.

-The Apple provided instructions are helpful, but perhaps even better, site sponsor Other World Computing offers a helpful video of the hard drive (and RAM) installation process:
+The Apple provided instructions are helpful, but perhaps even better, YouTuber Jake Billing provides a helpful video of the process of upgrading the stock hard drive with a vastly faster SSD:

 Can you upgrade the processor in the MacBook?